se-omar/chess/README.md

 # Online Chess
 This is a simple chess game implemented using JavaScript, HTML, and CSS for the frontend, and a WebSocket server for the backend.
 It allows two players to play chess in real-time over the internet.
-The game follows standard chess rules and supports moves like castling and en passant.
+The game follows standard chess with most rules implemented.
 ### Features:
 * Real-time multiplayer chess game.
 * Standard chess rules and moves.